Hydrodynamics in a condensation regime: the disordered asymmetric zero-range process: Proof of Theorem

 where \be \mathcal V:=[y^t_{ts_k}+i-Vt\delta/2,y^t_{ts_k}+i+(V+v)t\delta/2] \ee Notice that, thanks to the condition $V+v<2$, the interval $\mathcal V$ defined by \eqref{name_interval} is indeed contained in the interval $\mathcal U$ defined by \eqref{name_interval_0}.
 Thus, on $E_t^{\varepsilon,\delta}$,

 where

-There, $\Gamma^{1,\varepsilon,\delta}_k(t)$ is the essential item, that is the current through an expectedly close equilibrium (or pseudo-equilibrium) process, whose limiting value is given by Proposition \ref{lemma_inv_meas_2}.
+There, $\Gamma^{1,\varepsilon,\delta}_k(t)$ is the essential item, that is the current through the expectedly close process $\xi^{\alpha,\rho_{k,i}^-}_.$ whose limiting value is given by Corollary \ref{corollary_ab} (mind here that $\rho_{k,i}^-$ is a {\em random variable}).
 On the other hand, $\Gamma^{2,\varepsilon,\delta}_{k}(t)$ is the error, which is controlled (see \eqref{second_quantity} below) by the microscopic jump of the interface process.
 The latter is negligible in the absence of a macroscopic shock, so it will be negligible after spatial averaging.
 Below we replace these terms by their ``main'' values, which are functions of the interface processes $\rho^{\pm,\alpha,t}$ rather than the particle processes. \\ \\ For $\Gamma^{1,\varepsilon,\delta}_k(t)$ in \eqref{thus} we write, for each $i=0,\ldots,\lfloor\varepsilon t\rfloor-1$, using \eqref{difference_currents},